ppy/osu-wiki/news/2017-09-14-mapping-with-rewards-returns.md

 + [3:22 uncut, pre-timed .osz](https://assets.ppy.sh/artists/7/osz/Loki%20-%20A%20New%20King%20Is%20Born.osz)

 ## Bounty
-The bounty is claimable **once per gamemode per song** - for the sake of simplicity osu!mania is treated as one game mode.
+The bounty is claimable **once per gamemode per song** - for the sake of simplicity osu!mania is treated as one gamemode.

 If you are judged to be the best map of the lot, here's what you can expect to win:

-- The beatmap will be bundled with the client for a limited period of time
+- The winning set will be bundled with the client for a limited period of time
 - $50 osu!store credit
-- 6 months supporter tag
+- 6 months of osu!supporter for you or your friends
 - Unique mode and song-specific badge/medal

 ## Conditions